College Student Offenses

 Call (614) 444-0900 today to schedule your free consultation.
 An attorney at Joslyn Law Firm can analyze your situation and help determine the best course of action for both of the legal battles ahead of you.

 The Consequences of a DUI Conviction for a College Student

 Ohio law outlines that to be charged with driving under the influence, the driver must be either impaired to the point of being unsafe or they must have a BAC of over .08.
 If the individual is arrested, they will face potential consequences that increase in severity based on their prior criminal record.
 Or a first time offender, penalties include 72 to 180 days in prison, a fine of up to $1,075 and a suspension of their driving privileges.

 In addition, if the driver is in under the age of 21, they may also be faced with a charge of underage alcohol consumption.
 This offense carries the potential for up to 6 months in prison, a fine of up to $1,000, probation, and community service.
 You could be facing both offense simultaneously, leading to combined potential consequences that are very serious.

-Colleges in Columbus, Ohio
+Colleges in Cincinnati, Ohio

 Ohio is home to many schools for higher education, including: